gatling/frontline-doc/content/reference/current/installation/manual/index.md

 }
 ```

-<1> Url to your Grafana dashboard using the FrontLine datasource (create a link in FrontLine dashboard to the Grafana dashboard)
+<1> Url to your Grafana dashboard using the Gatling Enterprise datasource (create a link in the Gatling Enterprise dashboard to the Grafana dashboard)

 If you want to modify a value, don't forget to uncomment the line, by deleting the # sign.
-Any changes to the frontline.conf file needs a FrontLine restart to take effect.
+Any changes to the frontline.conf file needs a Gatling Enterprise restart to take effect.

 See [HOCON](https://github.com/typesafehub/config/blob/master/HOCON.md) documentation for more information on this format.